15 Neck Scarves That’ll Upgrade Every Spring Outfit

 Sure, the lack of half-a-dozen layers feels great at first, but the same three-piece formula can get tired—and make you feel like you need something to elevate your outfit.
 Enter: the neck scarf.
 You know the neck scarf—in fact, you’ve seen it all over your Instagram feed for the past few seasons.
 At first, it was a daring way to give any outfit an extra iota of polish, but now, it’s nearly as commonplace—and timeless—as a hand full of delicate rings, or a nameplate necklace.

-Ahead, shop 15 neck scarves—including one from ADAY that benefits Vital Voices in honor of International Women’s Day—that you can tuck into your coat pocket just so for now, and tie around your neck until it gets truly Sahara-like out there.
+Ahead, shop 15 neck scarves—including one from ADAY, who is donating 50 percent of site-wide proceeds to Vital Voices on International Women’s Day—that you can tuck into your coat pocket just so for now, and tie around your neck until it gets truly Sahara-like out there.